Video Series; Horse and Rider Basic Groundwork with Ellen Terray – Part 1

 – don’t hurry, take your time!

-Part 2 to include; Turn on the Forehand, leg yield along the wall, leg yield along the school and mounting!
+Part 2 includes; Turn on the Forehand, leg yield along the wall, leg yield along the school and mounting!